Sumitswappy/my-portfolio/README.md

 🙋 Author

 👤 Sumit Sarkar
-📧 Email: your-email@example.com
+📧 Email: your-sumitsarkar11598@gmail.com

 🔗 Portfolio: Your Website

-💼 LinkedIn: Your LinkedIn
+💼 LinkedIn: www.linkedin.com/in/sumit-sarkar-0229b4222

 ⚡ Feel free to fork this repo and customize it for your own portfolio!